My bird is sick – what should I do?

 A cHicken being monitired by trained avain nurses and bird vet Melbourne

 Welcome to Bird Vet melbourne – Avian Veterinary hospital

-The only specialist bird vet hospital in Melbourne with three avian veterinarians.
-The Melbourne based Specialist Bird Veterinary Hospital is located in south eastern suburbs of Melbourne, in Victoria, Australia.
+A bird vet hospital in Melbourne with three avian veterinarians.
+The Melbourne based Bird Veterinary Hospital is located in south eastern suburbs of Melbourne, in Victoria, Australia.
 We see pet many species of pet birds including, Parrots, cockatoos , canaries, budgerigars, cockatiels, ducks, chickens, pigeons and finches.

 Chickens are one of the most common species treated by our vets - chicken vet.

 If you need a bird veterinarian this Melbourne bird Vet facility is caring and empathetic.
 The bird vet hospital has facilities and incubators that are purpose made for the small bird pet patient.